-A gorgeous chalet overlooking the waters of the St Lawrence River, this beautiful lodge-style place to stay in Quebec is perfect for a family trip.
-With its charming, wooden interiors, this place is roomy enough for up to 12 people, and also boasts an outdoor deck, small jetty and a garden.
+A gorgeous house-hotel overlooking the waters of the St Lawrence River, this beautiful lodge-style place to stay in Quebec is perfect for a family trip.
+With its charming, wooden interiors, and also boasts an outdoor and a garden.

 Where to stay in Quebec on a budget!

 - COOLEST thing to do in Saint-Sacrement – be charmed by the cute early 20th-century houses in the area

 - BEST place to visit in Saint-Sacrement – be impressed by the 1924 L’église du Très-Saint-Sacrement

 Quebec might be generally cheaper than some cities in Canada – notably Toronto – but it’s still not the cheapest ever place.
 Luckily Saint-Sacrement is a great place to stay in Quebec if you’re on a budget; it’s a low-key neighbourhood that doesn’t come with any sights and barely sees any tourists.